jackdoe/baxx/README.md

 I have built quite simple yet effective monitoring system for baxx.

-Deach process with [job] tag is something like:
+Each process with [👹job] tag is something like:
+(using 👹 because of daemon)
 ```
 for {
     work